DigitalWallonia/spreadsheet-to-rdf/README.md

 - Converts taxonomy data from Excel files into RDF format.
 - Evaluates the languages of labels to add the English labels and find potential typos in the definitions.
-- Validates RDF content against SHACL shape.
+- Performs size check (input vs output), looks for duplicate values, validates RDF content against SHACL shape.

 ## Instructions